platformsh/template-builder/templates/discourse/files/README.md

 This template builds Discourse on Platform.sh.
 Note that it does require some post-install setup.

-Discourse is a community forum application build in Ruby.
+Discourse is a community forum application built in Ruby.

 ## Services